plone/documentation/develop/plone/content/archetypes/fields.rst

 Automatically generating description based on body text
 --------------------------------------------------------

-Below is a through-the-web (ttw) Python Script which you can drop to any Plone through the Management Interface.
+Below is a through-the-web (TTW) Python Script which you can drop into through the Management Interface.

 Use case: People are lazy to write descriptions (as in Dublin Core metadata).
 You can generate some kind of description by taking the few first sentences of the text.